mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 **Designed systems:** Learning environments are understood as designed systems with accumulated culture of tools and artefacts [@barnett_ecosystem_2019; @cole_design-based_2016].

 However, in a situation where working in a new context or with new technology, learning designers often starting from a blank canvas.
+For example, in the context of this study on game making the activity is novel there are few if any established community or working processes.

 Formative interventions rarely work with new educational design, favouring existing systems within